sickle-in-africa/bde.intro-epidemiology/_episodes/02-study-designs.md

 a case among the exposed ($$\frac{a}{b}$$) compared to the odds of being a case among the nonexposed ($$\frac{c}{d}$$).
 The ratio of these two odds is expressed as follows: $$\frac{\frac{a}{b}}{\frac{c}{d}}$$ OR $$\frac{ad}{bc}$$

 This ratio, known as the disease **odds ratio**, provides an estimate of the relative risk just as the incidence rate ratio and cumulative incidence ratio do.
-Refer to <a href="{{ relative_root_path }}/{% link _episodes/04-formulae-and-comparing-disease-frequencies.md %}">measures of disease frequency</a> for more on this.
+Refer to <a href="{{ relative_root_path }}/{% link _episodes/04-formulae-and-comparing-disease-frequencies.md %}">Measuring and comparing disease frequencies</a> for more on this.

 #### Strengths
 -Effective for rare outcomes